No! We absolutely don’t use drones for surveillance, spying, or snooping. Our drones also do not have the capability to do any of that.

 The reality is, those “sci-fi” features are just not possible because lenses capable of that type of magnification are very large and long and are very heavy…too heavy for civilian drones.
 It is physically and optically impossible to miniaturize them and make lighter versions small enough.
 The lens would also need very complex image stabilization technology to overcome the significant vibration and movement which is intensified by the increased magnification power of the lens.

 Engineers and scientists are skeptical that any of these limitations can ever be broken in our lifetimes.
 So, until some non-existent genius makes an unlikely breakthrough and figures out how to alter the laws of physics and optical science, drones will continue to be the absolute worst and most ineffective way to photograph or spy on anyone covertly.

-The truth is, everyone should be far more concerned about what pervs do with covertly placed “spy cameras” or camera phones and cameras with telephoto lenses.
+The truth is, everyone should be far more concerned about what pervs do with covertly placed “spy cameras” or camera phones and cameras with long telephoto lenses.
 When used maliciously they can be/are a REAL, actual threat to privacy.
-Not just a sci-fi one.